find your perfect postgrad program

 International Postgraduate Students in the UK

-It can be a little scary stepping into an entirely new country, but British culture and attitudes are nothing to be afraid of.
+It can be a little scary stepping into an entirely new country and studying a masters in the UK is no exception, but British culture and attitudes are nothing to be afraid of.
 British people are generally friendly, warm and always willing to make a new friend or help you out if you’re in need.
 The society is accepting and definitely not monolithic: chicken tikka masala has been called our national dish and people of every colour and creed walk our streets.
 Being British is all about loving our strange traditions while incorporating new people and new ideas into our patchwork society.

 If you’re worried that you won’t fit in when you arrive in the UK, then don’t be afraid to swot up beforehand on British popular culture if you’re worried about feeling out of the loop.
-Watch British TV shows like Downton Abbey or listen to British bands that are big right now like Mumford & Sons.
+Watch British TV shows like Downton Abbey or listen to British bands that are popular right now.
 That way you know you’ll always have a conversation topic to fall back on if you feel out of place.